ngainedi/GetData007_CourseProject/CodeBook.md

     * Walking_upstairs

 All the remaining variables in this file are *numerical* values and been calculated as an average (summarized by subjectId and Activity) of the corresponding varaibles in the original data set.
 The naming conventions of the variables are provided in the 'features_info.txt' file in the original data set.
-Some key naming conventions are:
+Some key variable naming conventions are:

     * The first letter of varaible name indicates whether:
         * t - time domain signal
         * f - Fast Fourier Transformed signal
     * The ending of the variable (XYZ) indicates the direction in which the signal was measured.
     * Acc or Gyro represents whether signal was captured from accelerometer or the gyroscope
     * Body or Gravity represents whether the signal was separated for the body or Gravity
     * Mean or Std indicates if the variable was calculated as an average or the standard deviation of the raw signals

 3. tBodyAccMeanX